laashub/kudo/keps/0022-diagnostics-bundle.md

           objectRef:
             kind: Pod
     filters:
-      - name: Authentication information
+      - description: Authentication information
         spec:
           regex: "^host: %w+$"
 ```

 This key is **OPTIONAL**.
 Default diagnostics collection will happen regardless
 of the `diagnostics.bundle` key's presence.
-Note, moving to a graph-based engine
-for KUDO will make selecting of resources much easier, rather than having to
-use magical strings with templates.
-Future iterations of this will reduce the
+Future iterations of this might reduce the
 complexity of selecting resources to run commands and files on.

 Filtering is an important part of diagnostics collection.
 It enables diagnostics